-Authorizing Resolution: 633 of 2002, as amended by 836 of 2017
+Authorizing Resolution: 633 of 2002, as amended by 753 of 2016

 Description: The trust fund was created to pay off the capital expenditure of building the Mellon Bubble.
-The fund is now used to pay for tennis instructors, payroll expenses, maintenance on the Bubble and will now be used to hold funds for other indoor tennis facilities to supplement the payment of various administrative and operational costs in connection improvements to Mellon Park, Citiparks' indoor tennis program and/or other Citiparks indoor tennis facilities.
+The fund is now used to pay for tennis instructors, payroll expenses, maintenance on the Bubble and will be used to hold funds for other indoor tennis facilities to supplement the payment of administrative and operational costs in connection improvements to Mellon Park, Citiparks' indoor tennis program and/or other Citiparks indoor tennis facilities.

-Revenues: Any and all monies received from the income of revenues from the Mellon Park support structure and indoor tennis facilities.
+Revenues: Any funds received from the Mellon Park support structure and indoor tennis facilities.